 8. Keep it moisture-free

 All bacteria need a warm and damp environment to grow.
 And our mission is to not give them that!
-Travelling or not, keep a roll of toilet paper handy - always, always.
+Travelling or not, keep a roll of toilet paper handy for a healthy vagina - always, always.

 9. Show up for your gynae's appointment